 You can spend the afternoon at leisure making your own discoveries in Bangkok, with lunch and dinner on your own.
 Or, you can join an optional excursion to see the beautifully painted murals at the Ananta Samakhom Throne Hall, watch an epic Thai musical production, and have dinner at a local restaurant.

 After breakfast, we'll journey about 75 miles west of Bangkok to Ratchaburi, set on the banks of the Mae Klong River.
-We begin with a paddle-boat ride along the canal at the colorful Damnoen Saduak floating market.
+We begin with a boat ride along the canal at the colorful Damnoen Saduak floating market.
 Then, after a walking tour of the market, we’ll stop at a palm sugar workshop and coconut farm to see how this staple of Thai cuisine is made.
 After lunch at a local restaurant, we then take a bus ride to Khlong Khon district of Samutsongkram province, where a local community is working to preserve the once-thriving mangrove forests.
 We’ll board a fisherman's boat to explore the beauty of the mangrove forest area, feed the monkeys who often swim by for handouts, and witness the birdlife.
-Then, we visit a local home to learn about fishermen’s way of life in this fascinating region of Thailand before returning to Bangkok by bus in the late afternoon.
+Then, we return to Bangkok by bus in the late afternoon.
 Dinner is on your own this evening in Bangkok.